strapdata/elassandra/docs/elassandra/source/operations.rst

 Create, delete and rebuild index
 ________________________________

 In order to create an Elasticsearch index from an existing Cassandra table, you can specify the underlying keyspace.
-In the following example, all columns but *message* are automatically mapped with the default mapping, and the *message* is explicitly mapped with a custom mapping.
+In the following example, all columns, except *message*, are automatically mapped with the default mapping, the *message* is explicitly mapped with a custom mapping.

 .. code::